Accessible-Technology-in-Sign/SLR-GTk-android-core/slrcore/src/main/java/com/ccg/slrcore/lookup/Usage.md

 - Automatically handle invalid word inputs.
 - Reuse video player resources to optimize performance.

-## Usage Example
-The following example demonstrates how to use `ASLVideoView` in an activity with Jetpack Compose.

 ## Installation
 Add the following packages to your app level build.gradle
 ```kotlin